The Gospel as Taught from the Bible

 to God as being alive from the dead, and your members as instruments of righteousness

-The question is did Jesus Commanded Baptism?
+The question is did Jesus Commision Baptism?
 After Jesus' resurrection,

 He did give His disciples a commission so let's turn to Mark 16:15-16 and